griffey999/test0219/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 1. Development environment

 If you already have Opencv installed, the following steps can be skipped.
-Opencv version 3.2.0 is    recommented, it's the default version on both Ubuntu 18.04 and Raspbian Buster.
+Opencv version 3.2.0 is recommented, it's the default version on Ubuntu 18.04.
 ```
 sudo apt update
 sudo apt upgrade